-Like you, I’ve heard this story since I was a kid – a dad has two sons, the younger disrespects his dad, takes his inheritance early and leaves home.
+Like you, I’ve heard this story since I was a kid – a dad has two sons, the younger disrespects his father, takes his inheritance early and leaves home.
 He then proceeds to lose everything with foolish living, but then comes home and the father forgives him and welcomes him with open arms.

 Yeah yeah yeah.
 Been there, done that.
 A professional preacher like me could give 15 sermons on that easily.
 No problem, right?

 Wrong.
 This past week I realized that even though I KNEW the story for years, I never knew its depth and magnitude.
 Yes it’s a story of God’s love, but it’s a lot more than I ever realized.
 Let me explain.

 You see, once I became a dad, I learned a lot about God.
 A LOT!
 I learned stuff that can never be taught in a sermon or explained in a book.
 For example, who can give a sermon and explain what unconditional love looks like?
 Or what it feels like or the extent to which it will go?
 Those things can’t be explained.
 They can be understood intellectually, but to be fully understood at a deeper level (at least for me), that requires a deeper experience.
 And for me, that only happened when I became a dad myself.

 Well, now that my kids are getting older (12 and 10 - where does the time go?), I find myself once again learning old lessons in a new way… a deeper understanding of a truth that I always knew, but never experienced.

 When my kids were young, I experienced what it means to love someone who hasn’t done anything for you – someone who just kind of landed on your front door step (figuratively of course) and made himself part of your life.
 Having a child isn’t like shopping for a new car; you don’t get to choose your favorite model.
 You just end up with whatever God gives you and love it… I mean him/her… because they’re yours.
 That’s it.